RyanKing77/powerShell-Docs.tr-tr/dsc/pull-server/pullServer.md

     }
     ```

-6. Çalıştırma SSL sertifikası parmak izi geçirme yapılandırmasını **certificateThumbPrint** parametre ve bir GUID kayıt anahtarı olarak **RegistrationKey** parametresi:
+6. SSL sertifikasının parmak izini **certificateThumbPrint** parametresi olarak ve bir GUID kayıt anahtarını **registrationkey** parametresi olarak geçirerek yapılandırmayı çalıştırın:

     ```powershell
     # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store